Srinidhi-Gujjari/abcd-agentic-ai-training-vnr-SrinidhiGujjari/googleSheets_langChain/README.md

-# Dynamic Google Sheets Assistant
+# Google Sheets Assistant

-This project is a **Dynamic Google Sheets Assistant** built using Python, Gradio, and LangChain with Google Gemini API integration.
+This project is a **Google Sheets Assistant** built using Python, Gradio, and LangChain with Google Gemini API integration.
 It allows users to interact with Google Sheets in a web interface to perform tasks like viewing column names, inserting data, summarizing sheet data, and asking questions based on the data.

 ## Features